ABOUT AMERICAN CREED

 MORE ABOUT AMERICAN CREED

-American Creed premiered in the PBS primetime schedule in February and is one of the most carried PBS documentaries of the year with 1,697 channel airings so far.
+American Creed premiered in the PBS primetime schedule in February 2018, and is one of the most carried PBS documentaries of recent years with 2,142 channel airings to date.
 Visit www.americancreed.org for local listings, live events and educator resources provided by Facing History and Ourselves and the National Writing Project.
 In-person American Creed Community Conversation events are being held around the country in collaboration with these partners, the American Library Association and PBS Stations.

-The PBS launch, viewed by 785,000 people, marked the beginning of a robust public engagement campaign including community conversations, classroom activities and local storytelling in cities and towns across the country — all designed to foster a bold national conversation about American ideals and identity.
+More than 1 million people have watched American Creed so far.
+Many viewers have participated in local activities inspired by American Creed, thanks to a robust public engagement campaign seeded by the Corporation for Public Broadcasting, including primetime broadcasts, community conversations, classroom activities and local storytelling in cities and towns across the country — all designed to foster a bold national conversation about national ideals and identity.